MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-bugs.md

 **Agile process:**

-- **Deferred**:Defer bug fix until the next product release.
+- **Deferred**: Defer bug fix until the next product release.
 - **Fixed**: Bug is verified as fixed.
 - **Duplicate**: Bug tracks another bug currently defined.
-You can link each bug with the ** Duplicate/Duplicate of** link type and close one of the bugs.
+You can link each bug with the **Duplicate/Duplicate of** link type and close one of the bugs.
 - **As Designed**: Feature works as designed.
 - **Cannot Reproduce**: Tests prove that the bug can't be reproduced.
 - **Obsolete**: The bug's feature is no longer in the product.